 The College's approach to Year 7 is that it is a transitional year where supporting students and gently introducing them to the routines and structure of high school is a priority.
 As such, when students commence in Year 7, they are placed in mixed ability classes where each student has the opportunity to make a fresh start from their primary schooling and to work to strive for their best.
+Students who may require extra support will be placed in classes that are suited to their needs, and the College runs a range of intervention programs designed to help students address any gaps in their literacy and numeracy knowledge.

 In Years 8 to 10, students are grouped more so by demonstrated ability.
-The three main pathways that students will study along are academic support (which may include modified curriculum), standard, and academic extension.
+The three main pathways that students will study along are academic support (which may include modified curriculum), standard, and academic enrichment.
 At the conclusion of each semester, these classes are reviewed and, where necessary, changes are made.
 These pathways ensure that students with a variety of academic needs are provided for, in addition to the quality differentiated teaching that occurs in every class.

-The section below outlines the academic support and extension options in each of the core areas.
+The section below outlines the academic support and enrichment options in each of the core areas.